GVancauwenberghe/starter-academic/content/project/e-gos/index.md

 ---
-title: E-GOS Effective Governance of Open Spatial Data
+title: E-GOS - Effective Governance of Open Spatial Data
-summary: The overall objective of SPIDER is to promote and strengthen active learning and teaching towards Open Spatial Data Infrastructures.
-The project explores, develops and implements the concept of Open SDI as a new paradigm to SDI education and promotes active and multidisciplinary learning and teaching on this topic.
+summary: The central research question the project aims to answer is: what is the impact of different models for governing open spatial data on the performance of open spatial data policies in Europe?
+To answer this research question, a case study approach was implemented, analysing two countries that are among the leading open data countries in the world: the Netherlands and the United Kingdom.
 tags:
 - Erasmus+
 - Skills